Voices From the Archive

-Four of the “Central Park Five” were initially sent to the Spofford Juvenile Detention Center, where they participated in a writing workshop run by Youth Communication (the publisher of YouthComm Magazine).
-Raymond Santana published this poem in our prison newsletter, Spofford Voices, protesting his incarceration and proclaiming his innocence:
+Four of the “Central Park Five” (who were exonerated in 2002) were initially sent to the Spofford Juvenile Detention Center, where they participated in a writing workshop run by Youth Communication.
+Raymond Santana published his poem, Time, in our prison newsletter, Spofford Voices, protesting his incarceration and proclaiming his innocence.

 I’m wasting time for a serious crime